lik1212/TimeSeries4EVs/README.md

 # TimeSeries4EVs
-A tool for creating time series for electric vehicles
+A tool for creating time series for electric vehicles.